StarCycle/FTServo_Python/README.md

      |---scservo_sdk
      |---sms_sts
      |---scscl
+     |---hls
 ```
-The 'scscl' 'sms_sts' directories contain examples of using the library.
+The 'scscl' 'sms_sts' 'hls' directories contain examples of using the library.

 The source code of the library is located in the `scservo_sdk` directory.